The Business Value of Data Analytics

 Back in 2017, The Economist published a landmark article boldly stating that “The world’s most valuable resource is no longer oil, but data.”, firmly defining data analytics as one of the most valuable assets for any modern business.

 Data analytics is a powerful tool for any business, empowering companies by improving the ways they offer products or services by leveraging their processes and operations on data.
 It can be used to drive productivity and make changes that translate data into action.
+Data value can be measured by using these three metrics: increase revenue, decrease cost, and manage risk.

 To start, it is helpful to define “data analytics“.
 Data analytics refers to the process of examining data in order to find useful information or patterns.
 This information can then be used by companies for a variety of purposes, such as understanding customers better, so they know how best to market their products and services.